How to Roast Pumpkin Seeds and 8 Recipes You'll Want to Snack on All Fall

-One of the best parts of pumpkin carving is rewarding your efforts by snacking on the seeds, which become golden and toasty when roasted in the oven.
-But don't just settle for a sprinkle of salt and pepper—with a little strategic seasoning, pumpkin seeds can take on a variety of bold flavors.
-Whether you prefer warm fall spices or a kick of Sriracha, we've got six addictive twists on the crunchy autumn snack.
+One of the best parts of Halloween is rewarding your pumpkin-carving efforts by snacking on the seeds, which become golden and toasty when roasted in the oven.
+But don't just settle for a sprinkle of salt and pepper—or wait until October!—to up your fall snacking game.
+With a little strategic seasoning, pumpkin seeds can take on a variety of bold flavors.
+Whether you prefer warm fall spices or a kick of Sriracha, we've got eight addictive twists on the crunchy autumn snack.

-Transfer the seeds to a bowl, add the flavorings below, then return them to a baking sheet and roast 10-15 more minutes, or until golden.
+- Transfer the seeds to a bowl, add your choice of flavorings below, then return seeds to the baking sheet and roast 10 to 15 more minutes, or until golden.